-As of October 31, 2017, we had \$7.7 million outstanding under the Wells Fargo Term Loan.
+As of October 31, 2018, we had \$6.4 million outstanding under the Wells Fargo Term Loan.
 This term loan bears interest at a fixed rate of 3.58% and is payable in monthly installments through January 2023.
 The loan is secured by certain equipment associated with our new lemon packing facilities.
 The loan contains affirmative and restrictive covenants including, among other customary covenants, financial reporting requirements, requirements to maintain and repair any collateral, restrictions on the sale of assets, restrictions on the use of proceeds, prohibitions on the incurrence of additional debt and restrictions on the purchase or sale of major assets.
-We are also subject to a covenant that our Company will maintain a debt service coverage ratio, as defined in the loan agreement, of less than 1.25 to 1.0 measured annually at October 31, with which we were in compliance at October 31, 2017.
+The Company is also subject to a covenant that it will maintain a debt service coverage ratio greater than 1.25:1.0 measured annually at October 31, with which we were in compliance at October 31, 2018.